 I’ve carried the Osprey Porter all around the world.
 I’m a fan of a travel pack instead of the backpack because you can unzip it like a suitcase.
 Digging through a backpack has become a major pet peeve in my life.
-I carried the Osprey 65 L but recommend the smaller Osprey 46 L you don’t need so much room!
+I carried the Osprey 65 L for almost two years but recommend the smaller Osprey 46 L because you don’t need so much room!

 Packing cubes are the best!
 I was skeptical but have fallen in love with the fact that I can keep my clothes organized while traveling.
 Packing cubes are like drawers for your backpack.
-If you’re traveling long term don’t leave home without packing cubes.
+If you’re traveling long term don’t leave home without these little marvels.
 You can thank me later.

 This tiny travel speaker has made a world of difference in our life on the road.
 We hook it up to the computer when we are doing exercise videos so that we can hear the audio (hey, it is hard to stay in shape while traveling).
 We plug it in when we watch movies.
 We use it to listen to music in our hotel room.
 This speaker isn’t a necessity, but it is an inexpensive thing you can bring with you to make life more enjoyable.